henriTheSecond/ingress-service-monitor/README.md

 2. You tag it with the tag prefix: e.g.: gw-us-east-traefik.http.routers.service6000.tls=true, et al
 2. ISM starts a consul service on the port that the ingress gateway will listen on (this port is configurable).
 3. ISM searches all the services in the consul cluster that have a certain tag prefix (configurable).
 4. For every tag, ISM trims off the prefix and places this tag on the ingress-service.
 It also registers the service with the ingress gateway.
+It does so based on the hostname that is given in the traefik/fabio tag.
-5. Traefik/fabio detects that there is a service with tags they can work with, and start serving traffic through the ingress gateway.
+5. Traefik/fabio detects that there is a service with tags it can work with, and start serving traffic through the ingress gateway.
 ### Configuration
 Environment-variables:
 - TYPEGATEWAY: traefik|fabio